pragna7/Hand-Gesture-Recognition-System-for-Hospitals/README.md

 ## Overview

 This project implements a **Hand Gesture Recognition System** using **OpenCV** and **Python**.
 The system captures real-time video from a webcam, detects hand gestures, and maps them to specific actions such as calling a nurse, requesting water, or turning off lights.
-The project is particularly useful in hands-free environments such as healthcare or smart home control.
+The project is particularly useful in hands-free environments such as healthcare or smart home control

 ## Features